unicodeveloper/laravel-exam/README.md

 * What are helper functions and name 10 with their purposes?
 * What is Method Spoofing?
 * What is CSRF Protection in Laravel?
-* How can you turn off CSRF Protection?
+* How do I turn off CSRF Protection?
 * What are Contracts?
 * What are Collections?
 * What are Model Factories?